babilavena/bitsybay/README.md

 BitsyBay Engine is a simple and minimalistic SaaS platform to help you buy or sell digital creative with cryptocurrency like BitCoin.
+This is an Open Source project of the BitsyBay Store http://bitsybay.com

 By donating to the foundation, you are helping us fund and manage this project:
 BTC 13t5kVqpFgKzPBLYtRNShSU2dMSTP4wQYx